Congo River: Natural history

 The dominant fish families—at least in parts of the river—are Cyprinidae (carp/cyprinids, such as Labeo simpsoni), Mormyridae (elephant fishes), Alestidae (African tetras), Mochokidae (squeaker catfishes), and Cichlidae (cichlids).
 Among the natives in the river is the huge, highly carnivorous giant tigerfish.
 Three of the more unusual endemics are the whitish (non-pigmented) and blind Lamprologus lethops, which is believed to live as deep as 160 m below the surface, Heterochromis multidens, which is more closely related to cichlids of the Americas than other African cichlids, and Caecobarbus geertsii, the only known cavefish in Central Africa.
 There are also numerous endemic frogs and snails.
 Several hydroelectric dams are planned on the river, and these may lead to the extinction of many of the endemics.

 Several species of turtles and the slender-snouted, Nile and dwarf crocodile are native to the Congo River Basin.
 African manatees inhabit the lower parts of the river.

+Flooding

+The Democratic Republic of Congo (DRC) and Republic of Congo (RoC) have historically experienced recurrent flooding along the Congo River and its main tributaries during the rainy season, causing erosion and landslides, and negatively impacting human settlements, agriculture, and public health.
+The Congo River is expected to be increasingly impacted by climate change as temperatures rise and rainfall increases both in intensity and seasonal duration.

+From October 2019 to January 2020, heavy rains affected 16 of the 26 provinces of the DRC and eight out of 12 departments of the RoC, leading to the 2019–2020 Congo River floods.
+The rains caused the overflow of the Congo River and Ubangi rivers, floods and landslides throughout the DRC and RoC and led to the displacement of hundreds of thousands of people.